VAIJ-TEJAS/Articles/Git and GitHub for Python Developers A Comprehensive Guide/git.md

 nano .git/hooks/pre-commit
 ```

-5. Cherry-picking Commits
+**5. Cherry-picking Commits**

 Cherry-pick commits from one branch to another:

 ```bash
 git cherry-pick <commit-hash>
 ```
-what about Git-python?
-Git-python, a Python library for interacting with Git repositories, offers a convenient way for Python developers to automate Git operations and integrate version control into their Python projects.
+**what about Git-python?** Git-python, a Python library for interacting with Git repositories, offers a convenient way for Python developers to automate Git operations and integrate version control into their Python projects.

-where can you find Git python examples?
-Git python examples abound in tutorials, documentation, and open-source projects hosted on GitHub, providing practical demonstrations of Git usage in Python development.
+**where can you find Git python examples?** Git python examples abound in tutorials, documentation, and open-source projects hosted on GitHub, providing practical demonstrations of Git usage in Python development.

-how do you perform git-python install?
-Installing git-python is straightforward: simply use pip to install the GitPython package, which provides a Python interface for interacting with Git repositories.
+**how do you perform git-python install?** Installing git-python is straightforward: simply use pip to install the GitPython package, which provides a Python interface for interacting with Git repositories.

-### Best Practices and Tips
+## Best Practices and Tips

-1. Writing Descriptive Commit Messages
+**1. Writing Descriptive Commit Messages**

 Provide clear and concise commit messages that describe the changes made.

-2. Keeping Commits Atomic and Focused
+**2. Keeping Commits Atomic and Focused**

 Commit small, focused changes to keep the commit history clean and understandable.

-3. Using Branches Effectively
+**3. Using Branches Effectively**

 Use branches for feature development, bug fixes, and experimentation.

 ![Git network graph*](branch_graph.png)
 *Figure 6: Diagram illustrating Git network graph*

-4. Regularly Pulling Changes
+**4. Regularly Pulling Changes**

 Pull changes from remote repositories frequently to stay up-to-date with the latest developments.

 The git pull command fetches changes from a remote repository and merges them into your current branch.

-5. Collaborating Effectively
+**5. Collaborating Effectively**

 Communicate with team members, participate in code reviews, and follow project guidelines for effective collaboration.

-6. Handling Large Repositories
+**6. Handling Large Repositories**

 Optimize repository size, use shallow clones when necessary, and adopt efficient Git workflows for managing large projects.

-#### Conclusion
+## Conclusion

 In this comprehensive guide, we've covered essential Git and GitHub concepts tailored specifically for Python developers.
 By mastering these tools, you can efficiently manage your projects, collaborate with others, and contribute to the Python ecosystem effectively.